jain221/domin_task/README.md

 **eg.** "http://127.0.0.1:8000"
 Copy this URL and past in this browser.
-Then Domin Task dashboard will be display with above task.
+Then Task dashboard will be display with above task.

 ![img_6.png](dashboard.png)

 **Step11:** Generate pdf of the dashboard content

 To get pdf User need to click on the **Generate PDF** button then new window will oben with pdf file.
 User can download this file or can take print out.